OpenDSA/OpenDSA/RST/en/AlgAnal/AnalMisunderstanding.rst

 worthwhile when you have incomplete knowledge about the thing being measured.
-If this distinction is still not clear, reread Module :numref:`<AnalProblem>`.
+If this distinction is still not clear, then you should :ref:`read about analyzing problems <AnalProblem>`.
 We use :math:`\Theta`-notation to indicate that there is no meaningful difference between what we know about the growth rates of the upper and lower bound (which is usually the case for simple algorithms).

-It is a common mistake to confuse the concepts of upper bound or lower bound on the one hand, and worst case or best case on the other.
+It is a common mistake to confuse the concepts of upper bound or lower bound on the one hand, and :term:`worst case` or :term:`best case` on the other.
-The best, worst, or average cases each give us a concrete input instance (or concrete set of instances) that we can apply to an algorithm description to get a cost measure.
+The best, worst, or :term:`average cases <average case>` each **define a cost** for a specific input instance
+(or specific set of instances for the average case).
-The upper and lower bounds describe our understanding of the growth rate for that cost measure.
+In contrast, upper and lower bounds describe our understanding of the **growth rate** for that cost measure.
 So to define the growth rate for an algorithm or problem, we need to determine what we are measuring (the best, worst, or average case) and also our description for what we know about the growth rate of that